 Instructions

-- Preheat oven to 350°F. Line 2 large baking sheets with silicone baking mats or parchment paper.
-Set aside.
+- Preheat the oven to 350ºF.
+Line 2 large baking sheets with silicone baking mats or parchment paper.

-- In a large bowl using a hand-held mixer or stand mixer with the paddle attachment, beat the butter, brown sugar, and sugar together on medium speed until combined and creamy, about 2-3 minutes.
+- In a large bowl using a handheld mixer or stand mixer fitted with the paddle attachment, beat the butter, brown sugar, and granulated sugar together on medium speed until creamy, about 2 minutes.
 Beat in the egg, egg yolk, and vanilla.
-Scrape down the sides and bottom of the bowl as needed.
+Scrape down the sides and bottom as needed.

-- Rolls balls of dough, about 2 Tablespoons of dough each, into balls without compacting them.
-Bake for 10-11 minutes, until barely golden brown around the edges.
-The cookies will look extremely soft.
-Allow the cookies to cool for 5 minutes on the baking sheet before transferring them to a wire rack to finish cooling.
-If desired, while the cookies are still warm, press a few extra chocolate chips into the tops.
+- Bake for 11-12 minutes, until just barely golden brown around the edges.
+The cookies will look under baked and extremely soft, that's normal, they will finish baking as they cool.
+Allow the cookies to cool for 5 minutes on the baking sheet.
+If desired, gently press a few extra chocolate chips into the tops for looks.
+See the recipe notes for perfectly round-shaped cookies.

 These pictures sent me to the store immediately.
 Highly recommend this recipe for a traditional favorite.